 CONCLUSION:

 The study indicated that chilli anthracnose is widely distributed and is a major threat to crop in major chilli growing areas of Telangana.
 Chilli anthracnose levels varied with districts.
 The variation is mainly depended on weather conditions, Variety/Hybrid grown, Soil type, Plant protection and agronomic measures taken by the farmer.
-Seed recycling of varieties was observed as one of the most important factor for high anthracnose intensity in most of the studied areas.
+Seed recycling of varieties was observed as one of the most important factors for high anthracnose intensity in most of the studied areas.
 Thus, healthy seed or seed treated with an appropriate fungicide, coupled with disease resistance could be helpful to avoid or reduce losses from chilli anthracnose.
 Monocropping of chilli years together on the same field, no intercropping and incorporation of crop residue through rotavator in the same field was also observed as important factor for the high incidence of disease in most of the fields surveyed.
 The fields with high disease incidence as no proper weed management, pest management which also served as the source for the incidence and spread of the disease.
 These differences could play important role in developing effective and economically sound management strategies of the disease.
 The study suggested that removal of crop residues, Seed treatment, intercropping, crop rotation, weed and pest management can serve important in managing the disease.

 CONFLICT OF INTEREST